JuliaRobotics/Caesar.jl/docs/src/examples/basic_slamedonut.md

-# Tutorial: Singular Ranges-only SLAM Solution (i.e. "Under-Constrained")
+# Example: Singular Ranges-only SLAM Solution (i.e. "Under-Constrained")

 This tutorial describes a range-only system where there are always more variable dimensions than range measurements made.